sciris/subenv/README.md

 # Subenv

-Python package that lets you run multiple versions of code in parallel in a single interpreter session.
+Python package that lets you run multiple versions of code in parallel in a single interpreter session via virtual environments.
 Example:

 ```py
 import subenv